Evident-Industrial/NDE_Open_File_Format/site/docs/faq/index.md

 ??? question "Regarding .nde files produced by Evident instruments, will I still be able to use OpenViewSDK?"

     Evident will end support of OpenViewSDK after the release of the .nde file format version 4.0.
-Hence, OpenViewSDK won't be compatible with .nde 4.0 files.
+Hence, OpenViewSDK won't be compatible with .nde 4.0 and 4.1 files.

 ??? question "Will Evident software still support previous versions of .nde files?"